SpringRole/sv-us-docs/source/index.html.md

 ```

-This API searches and retrieves the profile of a specific employee that is already verified.
+This API searches and retrieves the profile of a specific candidate that is already verified.

 **URL Parameters**